-Hall shares Women's Open clubhouse lead
+GB's Hall tied for lead at Women's Open

 |* denotes amateur

-England's Georgia Hall continued her bid for a second AIG Women's Open title by taking a share of the clubhouse lead on day two at Carnoustie.
+England's Georgia Hall continued her bid for a second AIG Women's Open title by taking a share of the lead on day two at Carnoustie.

 Hall, who won at Royal Lytham and St Anne's in 2018, shot a three-under 69 to move to seven under par at the halfway stage on the Scottish links.